alexdlaird/amazon-orders/README.md

 [![Docs](https://img.shields.io/readthedocs/amazon-orders)](https://amazon-orders.readthedocs.io)
 [![GitHub License](https://img.shields.io/github/license/alexdlaird/amazon-orders)](https://github.com/alexdlaird/amazon-orders/blob/main/LICENSE)

-`amazon-orders` is an unofficial library that provides a command line interface alongside a programmatic API that can be used to interact with Amazon's consumer-facing website.
+`amazon-orders` is an unofficial library that provides a Python API (and CLI) for Amazon order history.

-This package works by parsing website data from Amazon.
+This package works by parsing data from Amazon's consumer-facing website.
 A periodic build validates functionality to ensure its stability, but as Amazon provides no official API to use, this package may break at any time.
 Pin the [minor (not patch) version](https://semver.org/) wildcard (ex. `==1.1.*`, not `==1.1.4`) to ensure you always get the latest stable release.

 This package only officially supports the English, `.com` version of Amazon.